PassKit/passkit-node-quickstart/README.md

 Run `npm run test`

-The Loyalty tests will create a membership program with 2 tiers, 1 member and two member events.
+The Loyalty tests will create a membership program with 2 tiers, 2 members and 3 member events.

 The tests will display URLs to the generated passes and to the enrolment page.
 It will pause for a period determined in the test file on line 64.